Daichi Kamada: Lazio

-On 3 August 2023, Serie A club Lazio announced that Kamada had arrived in Rome to complete his transfer to the club on a free transfer, after his contract with Eintracht Frankfurt had not been renewed, for a reported two-year contract.
-On the next day, he officially joined the club, pending the entry visa to Italy.
+On 3 August 2023, Serie A club Lazio announced that Kamada had arrived in Rome to complete his move to the club on a free transfer, after his contract with Eintracht Frankfurt had not been renewed, for a reported two-year contract.
+The next day, he officially joined the club, pending the entry visa to Italy.

-Kamada made his debut for Lazio, starting a match and played 54 minutes before being substituted, in a 2–1 loss against US Lecce.
+Kamada made his debut for Lazio, starting a match and playing 54 minutes before being substituted, in a 2–1 loss against Lecce.
 On 2 September, he scored his first goal in a 2–1 away victory over Napoli.
-However, Kamada underperformed under the management of Maurizio Sarri, as Sarri putting Kamada in the winger position proved to be ineffective, as he struggled to score goals, as he failed produced it as he did at Eintracht Frankfurt.
-With his playing time coming from the substitute bench, Kamada was linked with a move to Galatasaray in the January transfer window, but the move fell through, due to the club's CEO Claudio Lotito demanded 10 million euros, as well as, the player, himself, wanted to stay at Lazio.
+However, Kamada underperformed under the management of Maurizio Sarri, as Sarri put Kamada in the winger position, which proved to be ineffective, as he struggled to score goals on the same pace as did at Eintracht Frankfurt.
+With his much of his playing time coming from the substitute bench, Kamada was linked with a move to Galatasaray in the January transfer window, but the move fell through, due to the club's CEO Claudio Lotito demanding 10 million euros, as well as, Kamada, himself, wanted to stay at Lazio.
 But following the departure of Sarri, Kamada soon got more playing time under the new management of Igor Tudor.
 He then scored his second goal for the club, in a 1–1 draw against Inter Milan on 18 May 2024.
-At the end of the 2023–24 season, Kamada went on to make 38 appearances and scoring two times in all competitions.
+At the end of the 2023–24 season, Kamada went on to make 38 appearances and scored two times in all competitions.

 By the end of the 2023–24 season, Lazio CEO Claudio Lotito claimed that Kamada had demanded a bonus of €2.5 million to extend his contract for another year, while declaring that he would "send away all the players who turn out to be mercenaries".
-The player later confirmed that he would not renew his contract with the club, stating that "he did not care about the money" during the talks.
-Upon leaving Lazio, Kamada said: "When I arrived at Lazio I felt that everyone expected a lot from me.
+Kamada later confirmed that he would not renew his contract with the club, stating that "he did not care about the money" during the talks.
+Upon leaving Lazio, Kamada said: "When I arrived at Lazio, I felt that everyone expected a lot from me.
 Everyone is passionate about football in Italy and it's beautiful.
 But for me it was difficult above all because I arrived at the team where the best midfielder in Serie A played, Sergej Milinković-Savić.
 And I had to take his place.
 So everyone expected a lot from me in matches, but also during training.
 I felt that a normal performance from me wasn't enough."